 The Indian Government needs to pay attention, raise workers’ minimum wages and help them live a quality life.

 Expand Medical Facilities, Improve Food Security, and Access To Clean Water

 When a person doesn’t have enough to eat, cannot afford necessary health facilities, and doesn’t have access to clean water, they lack the strength and energy needed to work, leading to illnesses causing absenteeism from the workplace to increase the poverty rate.

-Presently, in India, more than 163 million people do not have access to clean water, which is the highest number in the entire world.
+Presently, more than 163 million people in India do not have access to clean water, the highest number worldwide.